Be part of the action!

 Marshals are there to make sure that events are run safely and effectively.
 Duties range from displaying flag signals and clearing debris to providing communication cover as well as running a start, finish line or assembly area.

-The Scottish Motorsport Marshals Club is the only Club in Scotland which is dedicated exclusively to motor sport marshalling in all its disciplines.
+The Scottish Motorsport Marshals Club is the only Club in Scotland that is dedicated to marshalling in all four-wheel motorsport disciplines.

 Marshalling at motorsport meetings allows you to participate in this exciting and challenging sport by playing a vital role to ensure the safe and effective running of the many motorsport events that take place every year.